The LATITUDE Study: Long-Acting Therapy to Improve Treatment SUccess in Daily LifE

 - Participants positive for HBsAg are excluded

 - NOTE: Participants positive for anti-HBc (negative HBsAg status) and positive for anti-HBs (past and/or current evidence) are immune to HBV and are not excluded.
+If prior documentation of immunity is available, repeat testing at screening is not required.

 - Current or anticipated need for chronic anti-coagulation therapy.